apache/incubator-kie-kogito-runtimes/README.md

     * Send a summary of every important organizational or structural decision to the dev list.

-    * If you push a change that can severely hinder or disrupt other developers (such as a compilation failure), notify the dev list.
+    * If you (accidentally) push a change that can severely hinder or disrupt other developers (such as a compilation failure), notify the dev list.

 * Subscribe to the RSS feeds.

-    * **It's recommend to subscribe at least to the RSS feeds of the project/repostories you're working on.**
+    * **It's recommend to subscribe at least to the RSS feeds of the project/repositories you're working on.**

     * Prefer an RSS reader which shows which RSS articles you've already read, such as: